-We do not believe in teaching academic executive function skills during the summer as their is no relevant context for them.
-Furthermore, the kids we’ve known who have attended academic executive function programs in the summer were unhappy with attending and did not carry over the skills they learned into the upcoming school year.
-We focus on improving global executive function skills such as planning ahead, improving self-directed talk and conceptualizing time.
+No. We do not believe in teaching academic executive function skills during the summer as their is no relevant context for them.
+Furthermore, the kids we’ve known who have attended academic executive function programs in the summer were very unhappy with sitting indoors all day working on “school stuff” during the summer.
+We focus on improving global executive function skills such as planning ahead, improving self-directed talk and situational awareness.

 Summer Trip Camp is not a clinical program and is not a behavior modification program.
 There is no therapy, no social skills groups, etc. Each day we do a lesson (about 30-50 minutes) in executive functioning, social learning concepts, independent skills and the rest of the time we are out having fun and being active.
 Language and concepts taught during camp are integrated into the day so the application of concepts happens experientially.